CITE: Evaluating Threats

 To edit an evaluation, follow these steps:

-3. Select the evaluation to be edited and click on the Edit Icon next to the evaluation.
+- Select the evaluation to edit and click Edit next to the evaluation.

-4. Here, users will be prompted the same evaluation's edit component as when adding a new evaluation.
+- The system opens the same edit component used when creating a new evaluation.

-5. After doing all the necessary edits, click Save.
+- After making all necessary edits, click Save.

 Delete an Evaluation